Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 *   Thomas Schlapp for the original development of this software.
 *   Jürgen Kehr for tests and other valuable information.
-*   Pascal Golay for tests and translation to french.
+*   Pascal Golay for tests, discussions and translation to french.

 ### License